-As you can see here – we have one overarching core area of expertise which all of our blog posts and content tie back to.
+As you can see here – we have one overarching core area of expertise to which all of our blog posts and content tie back.

 This is the umbrella under which all of your sub-content categories fall and it hopefully is super related to your paid offers, so that any readers you attract with this content are likely a great fit as a potential client or customer.

 (2) Content Campaigns